bearmentor-community/template-api/README.md

 - JSON Web Token (JWT) — Compact URL-safe means of representing claims
   - `jsonwebtoken` — JWT implementationm, symmetric and asymmetric
 - HTTPie — Command-line HTTP client that will make you smile
+- Nodemailer — Module for Node.js to send emails
   - Mailgun — Transactional email API service for developers
-  - Nodemailer — Module for Node.js to send emails
+  - (Alternative) Other mail services:
+    - Amazon SES
+    - Postmark
 - ESLint — Pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript
   - Prettier — Opinionated code formatter and extension for code editor
   - Standard — JavaScript style guide, linter, and formatter